 Justification: Sustained wind plant technology that would be in operation today with only incremental improvements provide the justification.

 Technology Description: Turbines are rated at 15 MW.
-Major retooling of blade manufacturing facilities is needed, and major adjustments must be made to drivetrain and control technologies.
+Retooling of blade manufacturing facilities is needed, and major adjustments must be made to drivetrain and control technologies.
 Also, a 15-MW turbine is expected to require large generator bearings and pitch/yaw drive actuators.

-Justification: 15 MW have been announced by major turbine OEMs.
+Justification: 15-16-MW turbines have been announced by major turbine original equipment manufacturers.
 Vestas aims to have its V236 15.0-MW turbine commercially available in 2024—the same year Siemens Gamesa aims to have the SG 14-222 DD (15-MW with Power Boost option) on the market.
-The technological and logistical challenges of these turbines are somewhat understood.
+The technological and logistical challenges of these turbines are well understood.
 It is expected that 15-MW turbines might be paired with floating substructures, which might be able to overcome some of the logistical and port constraints in installation and maintenance.
-Although this turbine rating is expected to be market ready before 2030, there is some uncertainty whether these turbines will widely be operating in U.S. markets by this date; this uncertainty stems in part from limitations in current blade design and the procurement of turbine installation vessels or alternative installation strategies.
+Although this turbine rating is expected to be market-ready before 2030, there is some uncertainty whether these turbines will widely be operating in U.S. markets by then; this uncertainty stems in part from limitations in current blade design and the procurement of turbine installation vessels or alternative installation strategies.

 Technology Description: This scenario assumes a supply chain that generates efficiency gains commensurate with the levels of the past few years.
-Under this scenario, the 15-MW turbine would be mounted on a fixed-bottom or floating substructure using improved and highly tailored technology/materials.
+Under this scenario, the 15-MW turbine would be mounted on a fixed-bottom or floating substructure using improved and highly tailored technology and materials.
 The turbine system is installed and operated using greatly enhanced port infrastructure and vessel capabilities relative to what exists today.

 Justification: This scenario would necessitate a growth rate in installed global offshore wind capacity commensurate with the rate in the last few years.
-In the U.S. this means Efficiency gains are achieved through standardization, economies of scale, and increased competition.
+In the United States, this means efficiency gains are achieved through standardization, economies of scale, and increased competition.

-Technology Description: High levels of integration of high-fidelity modeling, measurement, and advanced control strategies.
-These are used for better site understanding and optimization of operation and maintenance (O&M) strategies at the turbine, plant and fleet levels.
+Technology Description: High levels of integration of high-fidelity modeling, measurement, and advanced control strategies are used for better site understanding and optimization of operation and maintenance (O&M) strategies at the turbine, plant and fleet levels.